-In 2021, we joined the Brazil Global Compact Network, a United Nations (UN) initiative to mobilize the business community to adopt and promote the universally accepted Ten Principles of human rights, labor, environment and anti-corruption; we are committed to embedding them in our business practices and to issuing annual reports on our progress in relation to these principles.
+In 2021, we joined the Brazil Global Compact Network, a United Nations (UN) initiative to mobilize the business community to adopt and promote the universally accepted Ten Principles of human

 Comerc also seeks to contribute to the evolution of the electricity sector through interactions with associations.
 We currently have the CEO of Sou Vagalume, Josiane Palomino, and the CEO of Mercury, Pedro Fiúza, as directors of Absolar.
 Daniel B. Parke, a partner and Board Member at MegaWhat, is a member of the WWF-Brazil Deliberative Council.
 WWF or the World Wide Fund for Nature is a non-governmental organization that strives to mitigate environmental impacts.